-Gamliel Students are invited to an informal online monthly session, held monthly.
-On the third THURSDAY of each month, different person(s) will offer a short teaching or share some thoughts on a topic of interest to them, and those who are online will have a chance to respond, share their own stories and information, and build our Gamliel Institute community connections.
+Gamliel Students are invited to a free informal online session, held monthly.
+On the third (3rd) THURSDAY of each month, different person(s) will offer a short teaching or share some thoughts on a topic of interest to them, and those who are online will have a chance to respond, share their own stories and information, and build our Gamliel Institute community connections.
 This initiative is being headed up by Rena Boroditsky and Rick Light.
 You should receive email reminders monthly.
 The next scheduled session of the Gamliel Café is October 18th.
 More details will be sent out soon.

 Taste of Gamliel Series

 The 2019 series is being planned now.
 Registration for Taste of Gamliel is mandatory to access the sessions.
-The sessions are free, but there is a suggested minimum donation of $36 for each series helps us defray the out of pocket costs.
+The Registration fee of $36 for each series helps us defray the out of pocket costs.

 Those registered will be sent the information on how to connect to the sessions.
 To register, click here: register.

 Donations are always needed and most welcome to support the work of Kavod v’Nichum and the Gamliel Institute, helping us to bring you the annual conference, offer community trainings, provide scholarships to students, refurbish and update course materials, expand our teaching, support programs such as Taste of Gamliel, the Gamliel Café, and the Gamliel Continuing Education courses, provide and add to online resources, encourage and support communities in establishing, training, and improving their Chevrah Kadisha, and assist with many other programs and activities.
 There is a matching donation program in progress so your dollars go further.
 See the website for details.